vdeschwb/esp32-signal-generator/README.md

 ### WiFi Configuration

 In AP mode, the device's IP address is `192.168.4.1`.
-To configure the device for your WiFi, navigate to `http://<DEVICE_IP>/config.html`, set the SSID and enter a password.
+To configure the device for your WiFi, navigate to `http://<DEVICE_IP>`, select `Configuration` in the header menu and set the SSID and enter a password.
 You can optionally assign a static IP address to the device, as well as configure the gateway and subnet mask.

 !["The signal generator's UI"](/images/Screenshot_config.png)